 Saint Francis appears to Pope Nicholas V

-The author, Antonio Montufar, created a variety of characters mixing legends with real people.
-Each of them are dressed in expensive clothing.
-With exception to the three figures dressed in very regal black clothing, in the lower left, all of the charaters have unique expression.
-The trio has the same pose, with their heads tilted, with similar features creating an unquestionable familial resemblance.
+The artist, Antonio Montúfar, created a rich composition populated with a variety of characters, blending historical figures with legendary elements.
+Many of them are dressed in luxurious clothing.
+With the exception of the three figures in regal black attire in the lower left, most of the characters display distinct and expressive reactions.
+The trio share nearly identical poses, with tilted heads and similar features that suggest an unmistakable familial resemblance.

-The pious image of Pope Nicholas V kneeling in red papal attire contrasts with the dark and cryptic nature of the scene.
-Saint Francis, appearing before him, is depicted with glassy eyes, contemplating heaven, his hands are concealed, and one of his stigmata bleeding on his chest.
-The robe of the Saint seems to be made out of thick wool.
+The pious image of Pope Nicholas V kneeling in his red papal garments contrasts sharply with the dark and mysterious character of the scene.
+Saint Francis, appearing before him, is depicted with glassy eyes lifted toward heaven.
+His hands remain hidden within the folds of his habit, while one of the stigmata is visible bleeding upon his chest.
+The saint’s robe appears to be made of heavy wool, emphasizing the humility associated with the Franciscan habit.

-With only 3 light sources visible within the painting itself, it is easy to imagine how dark the actual scene would have been in the Tomb of Saint Francis of Assisi in 1449.
-This is not a bright painting, but the use of a single candle is inferred to be so powerful that its radiance flows throughout the entire space, from left to right, including those who would be backlit.
+With only three visible sources of light within the painting itself, it is easy to imagine how dim the crypt of Saint Francis must have been during the Pope’s visit in 1449.
+This is not a luminous composition; rather, the single candle implied within the scene seems powerful enough to radiate throughout the entire space, casting its glow from left to right and even illuminating those figures who stand partially in shadow.

 This image is a public domain image, which means either that copyright has expired in the image or the copyright holder has waived their copyright.
 Franciscan Gallery charges for the access to high resolution copy of the image.
 Manually restoration was necessary in order to improve quality, without covering the original image.